MEET OUR TEAM

 Ni Hao.
 My name is Chris, and I am a registered early childhood teacher.
 I originally came from Hong Kong, but New Zealand has been my second home since 2001.
 I have been teaching in the early childhood sector since 2008.
 After spending years working in non-profit childcare and commercial settings, I was keen on practising in a centre that views the environment as the third teacher in a practical way.
 It is my pleasure to be part of the Farm Friends whānau.
 My role as a teacher is to support tamariki preparing the journey of life, and together we will spark your child's humanity, creativity and curiosity through nature discovery and authentic learning provocations.
 I believe that engaging in positive interactions with the natural environment can enhance the holistic development of tamariki and lead them to discover the joy and wonder in the natural environment.

 Tēnā koutou katoa.
-Having finished a Bachelor of Early Childhood Education, I am now working towards my registration.
 I am so excited to work for Farm Friends and I could not think of a better learning environment.
 I look forward to walking alongside your tamariki mokopuna in their learning journey.
 I am calm, kind, and nurturing with a passion for Papatūānuku and the learning that can happen with positive interactions.
 I aspire to provide experiences with nature that encourage the next kaitiaki of our planet.
 With a passion for learning and teaching te reo Māori and Tikanga and as part of my commitment to Te Tiriti o Waitangi, I aim to provide an ever increasing bicultural curriculum.

 Eva is our amazing chef.
 She makes us a delicious lunch every day as well as our afternoon tea trays.
 When she isn't in the kitchen, she'll be helping out on the floor with the tamariki.